(Pocket-lint) - Finding the right hair dryer isn't as straightforward as it may seem, with every type of hair requiring a different approach.

 Our Top Pick: Best Hair Dryers

 Dyson made real waves when it debuted the Supersonic a few years ago, and with good reason.
 We'll get the first obstacle out of the way immediately - this is a massively expensive hair dryer.
-Compared to even the more luxury options below, it's seriously expensive.
+Compared to even the more luxury options on this list, it's seriously expensive.

 Then again, it's also indisputably great.
-You get incredibly quick-drying, but with gentle use of temperature that means you'll never feel that uncomfortable, familiar heat.
+You get incredibly quick-drying, but, with gentle use of temperature, that means you'll never feel that uncomfortable kind of heat.
 It's a high-tech solution that is the best user experience you can get, but you will, of course, have to pay for it.

 Cloud Nine The Airshot

-It's well-made with solid construction and three options each for speed and temperature, putting the control in your hands.
-A nice feature is also the relatively quiet operation of the Air compared to many dryers.
+For us, the well-made, solid construction are its biggest strength, as well as the three options each for speed and temperature, putting the control in your hands.
+Another nice feature is also the quiet operation of the Air - compared to rival dryers, at least.